 Although Fed Sq.’s history is short, the history of its location is far, far longer.
 It is the site upon which the Kulin confederacy of Aboriginal peoples – the Wathaurung, the Bunurong and the Woiworung peoples – dwelled and gathered for tens of thousands of years.
 The Woiworung group in particular comprised a number of clans, including the Wurundjeri, who laid claim to the area drained by the Yarra River and its tributaries.
 Even in the initial years after European settlement, Aboriginal clans still camped at their traditional locations on both sides of the Yarra River, near the modern-day MCG and Government House.

 Federation Square’s Architecture

-The construction of the deck beneath Federation Square is one of the largest expanses of railway decking ever built in Australia.
+The deck beneath Federation Square is one of the largest expanses of railway decking ever built in Australia.
 It took twelve months to complete, with structural work only possible during breaks in the train timetable in the early hours of the morning.
-The deck is supported by over 3,000 tonnes of steel beams, 1.4 kilometres of concrete ‘crash walls’ and over 4,000 vibration-absorbing spring coils and rubber padding.
+The deck is supported by over 3,000 tonnes of steel beams, 1.4 kilometres of concrete ‘crash walls’ and over 4,000 vibration-absorbing springs and rubber padding.

 The Fractal Façade